 A day pass costs £6.99 and lasts 24 hours from purchase, so you’ll want to be canny about when you activate it to ensure you see the matches you want.

-A month pass is on sale for £25 and is great value for four weekends of sport.
+A month pass is often on offer, and is great value for four weekends of sport.

 You can't use NOW TV to watch BT Sport.